avinashsingh77/unity-catalog-demo/README.md

 7. Login with user account and save access token `bin/uc auth login --output jsonPretty`
-    Kepe value for <"access_token"> handy for a later use
+    Copy rename `sample-config.py` to `config.py`
+    Use value for `access_token` to replace value for 'agent' key in config.py